Rokfor/rokfor-cms/README.md

 * Add a database with phpmyadmin and import the sql-dump.sql file.
 * Add a repository folder where Rokfor-cms can store the uploads.
 Normally, this is the /udb folder in your document root.
 The name comes from Universal Database Blugin.
 Make sure, apache has access rights for this folder (chmod or chown)
+* Edit the rf_config-v2.inc file.
+It is mostly about connecting the MySQL Database, so you need your login and password for the MySQL Server.
+* Adapt the paths correctly in the configuration file as well.
+If you installed rokfor in the /rf directory in your webroot, and

 You shold now be able to log into Rokfor CMS under the url http://example.com/rf on your webserver as superuser __root__ with the default password __1234__.
 Make sure to change it!